iOS 19: Seven leaked iPhone features that could make your day

 Up top, you can tweak settings like resolution and frame rate.
 And, of course, the usual features remain—the photo gallery shortcut on the bottom left and the front-facing camera toggle on the bottom right.

-It seems like Apple might be planning bigger changes across the board.
-It’s unlikely they’d make such a big change to just one app without having something more in store.
+It seems like Apple is planning bigger changes across the board.
+It’s unlikely they’d make such a massive change to just one app without having something more in store.
 This might be a sign that a full iOS redesign is coming.

 However, Apple might keep most of iOS the same—same layout, same control center, same general experience.
 Instead, they could bring visionOS-inspired elements to key apps like the camera, music, notes, and wallet.